PierceCoggins/Cloud_Edge_Computing_Projects/HW9/README.md

-I've provided Nohup.out and HW9 commands that have been executed outside of those provided in the HW9 instructions.
+I've worked with Darragh and Brad extensively to try to get HW9 to work on my IBM Cloud GPU cluster but have not been able to do so.
+I've provided the commands that I've written outside of those provided in HW9 and my Nohup.out file that details the errors that I ran into.
+I was not able to get the system to train before running out of credits for the month of October.